cybergarage/round-cc/doc/round_rpc.md

 Round doesn't check the request message in more detail.
 Thus all JSON-RPC errors such as 'Parser Error' are returns into the specified location asynchronously.

-The 'result' member is required on success in [JSON-RPC 2.0][json-rpc].
+The 'result' member is required on success in [JSON-RPC][json-rpc].
 However, Round does't include the result member in the immediate response for asynchronous request because the operation is not executed yet.

 [rpc]: http://en.wikipedia.org/wiki/Remote_procedure_call